Mental health in education: United Kingdom

 The Department for Education in United Kingdom is working on developing an organizational approach to support mental health and character education.
 An October 2017 joint report from the Departments for Education and Health outlines this approach with regard to staff training, raising awareness of mental health challenges that children face, and involvement of parents and families in students' mental health.
+The first wave of the government-led Children and Young People's Mental Health Implementation programme was launched in 2018.
+58 mental health support teams were set up in schools and further education colleges to improve mental health in those aged 5 – 18 years.
+An evaluation on this initial roll-out found general satisfaction with the programme among schools, colleges and the young people who accessed support.

 Singapore

 REACH is a program in Singapore that looks to provide interventions for students struggling with mental illness.
 A quote from the REACH website reads, "The majority of children and adolescents do not suffer from mental illness.
-However, when a student has been identified, the school counselor, with consultation from the school’s case management team, will look into managing the care of the student.
+However, when a student has been identified, the school counselor, with consultation from the school's case management team, will look into managing the care of the student.
 When necessary, guidance specialists and educational psychologists from the Ministry of Education will render additional support.

 In 2010, the Voluntary Welfare Organizations (VWOs), in collaboration with the National Council of Social Service (NCSS), have also been invited to join this network to provide community and clinical support to at-risk children.
 Students and children with severe emotional and behavioral problems may need more help.
 The REACH team collaborates with school counselors/VWOs to provide suitable school-based interventions to help these students.
 Such school/VWO based interventions often provide the requisite, timely help that these students and children need.
 Further specialized assessment or treatment may be necessary for more severe cases.
 The student or child may be referred to the Child Guidance Clinic after assessment by the REACH team for further psychiatric evaluation and intervention.
 These interventions may include medications, psychotherapy, group or family work and further assessments."